(1) vaadin.devmode.sessionSerialization.enabled=true # (2)

 kubectl delete pod/<pod-name>

 Remember to substitute the name of your application pod.
 You can see the names of all the pods with the

-If you have enabled session replication, this can be used to check that it is performing as expected.
-If you open the application and then delete the pod to which it’s connected, when you perform the next action you should not lose session data after the next user interaction.
+If you have enabled session replication, this can be used to check that it’s performing as expected.
+If you open the application and then delete the pod to which it’s connected, you shouldn’t lose session data after the next user interaction.